angelorciuoli2/2020-Election-Data-Analysis-Project-Voter-Turnout-and-Political-Ideology/README.md

-Summary of Results
+### Summary of Results

-Task 1: Identifying Voter Registration and Participation Combined variables from the CPS to create a new variable representing registered voters accurately.
+Step 1: Identifying Voter Registration and Participation

+Combined variables from the CPS to create a new variable representing registered voters accurately.
 Verified consistency in responses to exclude logically inconsistent data.

-Task 2: Calculating Voter Participation Percentages Used the weight variable to calculate the percentage of all adults and adult citizens who voted in the 2020 election.
+Step 2: Calculating Voter Participation Percentages

+Used the weight variable to calculate the percentage of all adults and adult citizens who voted in the 2020 election.
 Compared results with the Census Bureau's summary document table04c.xlsx.

-Task 3: Calculating Voter Registration Percentages Calculated the percentages of all adults and adult citizens who were registered to vote.
+Step 3: Calculating Voter Registration Percentages

+Calculated the percentages of all adults and adult citizens who were registered to vote.
 Confirmed results with the Census Bureau's summary document.

 Task 4: Analyzing Voter Turnout by Age
 Produced a graph showing voter turnout variation across different age groups.
 Found that younger voters had lower turnout compared to older voters.